Want to save hundreds — even thousands — on your business energy bills? Find out how in our step-by-step guide

 Now that you know where you stand in relation to your current company energy contract — including what you’re paying and when it ends — you are ready to compare deals.

 For this you’ll need a recent bill.
-This bill contains the following items:
+This commercial energy bill contains the following items:

 - Your unit rates and standing charge